 “I’ve been trying to tell people that the thieves are opening the fences and letting the sheep out,” she indignantly pointed out.

 Another villager quickly and sternly said, “I think you need to monitor your tone of voice when talking to other people.
 These sheep are your responsibility.
-You can’t just blame someone else for your problems Shelby.”
+We won’t have you blaming others for your problems Shelby.”

 Shelby crossed her arms and said, “This isn’t fair!
 I’ve done my best and no one is listening to me.
 Thieves are taking down the fences and letting the sheep out.”